Longtime Auburn-area restaurant site goes up in flames

 Firefighters initially entered the building and fought flames from the first and second floors before being evacuated from the second floor as a safety precaution.

 Flames were reported to be seen in the roof of the building just after 4 p.m.
+Later, fire couldn't be seen but plenty of smoke could.
+The smell of it drifted at one point toward a crowd that had congregated nearby.
+One part of the building was severely charred and could be partially seen through.
+A firefighter opened a door on an upper floor of that side, which appeared to have prompted a steady stream of water to fall out for several seconds.
+The puddles collected on the dirt driveway by the building became so large that firefighter's boots caused visible splashes.

+The roar of a chainsaw could be heard at one point.
+Flashing emergency vehicles clustered on both sides on the road.
+Some emergency vehicles parked on nearby Butera Drive.

 Officials closed traffic in both directions on Route 20 near the fire scene between Kenwood Road in Auburn and Walker Road in Sennett.
+The state Department of Transportation said the road reopened a little before 6 p.m.

 The Sennett Fire Department received assistance at the scene from Owasco, Aurelius, Fleming, Skaneateles, Jordan and the Auburn Fire Department.